Risk Management Policy and Procedure

 - annual review of the risk management activities by the Audit and Risk Committee;

-- at least annual reporting by the Vice-Chancellor's Committee to the Audit and Risk Committee of the USQ Council, on action taken in respect of risk management;
+- at least annual reporting by the Vice-Chancellor's Executive (VCE) to the Audit and Risk Committee of the USQ Council, on action taken in respect of risk management;

 - ensure risk management processes are incorporated into the quality assurance and improvement systems of the University community;